-Today I looked at the setting sun from Torbay Point.
+Today I looked at the setting sun from Torbay Point on the East Coast Trail.

 In my mind’s eye I imagined how comet ISON was flying towards it at this very moment, shedding its outer layers in the scorching heat, being shaken to the core on its final approach.
 If the extreme stress of this solar encounter proves too great, ISON may lose its long tail or even disintegrate entirely.
 But if the comet survives, we can all look forward to seeing it in our morning and evening sky throughout much of December!